hoprnet/RPCh/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature Template
+name: Enhancement Template
-about: Create a feature request
+about: Create a enhancement request
 title: ''
-labels: 'feature, new issue'
+labels: 'enhancement, new issue'
 assignees: ''
 ---